dannsam/xenko-docs/manual/graphics/materials/material-colors.md

 | Scale              | A scale applied to (u,v)                                                                                                                                                      |
 | Offset             | An offset applied to (u,v)                                                                                                                                                    |

-## Constant Value
+## Constant value

 The color is provided directly as a constant value over the whole material.
-In case of a scalar value, a simple slider is provided instead of a color picker.
+In the case of a scalar value, a slider is provided instead of a color picker.

 ![media/material-colors-3.png](media/material-colors-3.png)